zkoss/zkspringboot/zkspringboot-demos/README.md

 ## Test urls

-After successfull startup the applications can be accessed under the following urls
+After successful startup the applications can be accessed under the following urls

 (for all demos)